You might wonder why anyone would bother building or talking about short story websites these days.

 But as great as all those sources are, they’re not the whole ball of wax, especially if you’re a fan of short stories, like I am.

-No matter how many epic novels you gorge yourself on how many series of smaller novels you binge read, there are certain things they won’t give you, but that short stories will.
+No matter how many epic novels you gorge yourself on or how many series of smaller novels you binge read, there are certain things they won’t give you, but that short stories will.

 For instance, short stories let you …